Convert Kilojoules to Joules — Instantly

 What Is the Difference Between Kilojoules and Joules?

-The relationship used on this page is: 1 kJ = 1,000 J. To convert kilojoules to joules, multiply the number of kilojoules by 1,000.
+The relationship is exact: 1 kJ = 1,000 J. To convert kilojoules to joules, multiply by 1,000.
+To go the other way, divide joules by 1,000.

-For example, 0.5 kJ = 500 J, 1 kJ = 1,000 J, and 10 kJ = 10,000 J.
+For example: 0.5 kJ = 500 J, 1 kJ = 1,000 J, and 10 kJ = 10,000 J.

 Worked Examples